GassyAllan/GRU_D_EWS/README.md

 ## Usage

 The notebook highlights the pre-processing pipeline and provides analysis and examples of instances.
-This is found here: [example notebook](GRU_D_Model/GRU_D_Demo.ipynb).
+This is found here: [GRU-D Demo Notebook](GRU_D_Model/GRU_D_Demo.ipynb).

 ## Features

-Synethetic Data can be found here:[synethetic_data](Data/ews_synthetic_data.csv).
+Synethetic Data can be found here: [Synethetic Data](Data/ews_synthetic_data.csv).
 This data was generated using Hidden Markov Models using parameters that are clinically plausable using four possible states (Stable, Unstable, Peri-arrest, Dead).
 It contains 1000 examples of vital sign sequences within an in-patient environment, of which 200 result in an adverse outcome (episode_id: 2000-2199) and 800 result in hospital survival/discharge (episode_id: 2200-2999).
 This data is to demonstrate the pipeline used to develop the GRU-D model described in the paper and is not reflective of real-world clinical data, which is **NOT** publically availble for patient confidentiality reasons.

-Helper functions are found in the folder [GRU_D_Model](GRU_D_Model).
+Helper functions are found in the folder [GRU D Model](GRU_D_Model).

 These are divided into: